-I don't believe you can limit something, like limit Facebook for 20 minutes instead of 1 hour per day or 1 can of Pepsi instead of 3 cans per day, and call that a Lenten sacrifice, you must make a sacrifice.
+I don't believe you can limit something, like limit Facebook for 20 minutes instead of 1 hour per day or 1 can of Pepsi instead of 3 cans per day, and call that a sacrifice, you must actually make the sacrifice.

 What do people Sacrifice During Lent

 What do you sacrifice?
 Should it be something that you enjoy like playing the Wii or an addiction like Smoking?
 I think both have there merits and should be looked at equally.

 Whatever it is you decide to sacrifice, make sure that it is something you will definitely miss doing without and make it specific.
 For years, I have given up the elevator at work and hiked up to my office on the 7th floor.
 Meetings on the 1st floor was always fun, and I rarely went out to lunch during this time period.

 Here are Vices being given up for lent:

 - Fried Foods